 Hybrids, plug-in hybrids, full electric vehicles.
 The world of electrified cars can be complicated.
 We break down the basics, including cost, efficiency, and environmental impact.

-That doesn’t mean the subject of electrified vehicles (EVs) is simple.
-When you think of electric vehicles, you might think of the Toyota Prius or maybe the Tesla Model X. One is a hybrid, the other fully electric.
-Seems simple enough.
-But then you start hearing about plug-in hybrids, mild hybrids, charging infrastructure and range anxiety, and then there’s the confusing conversation surrounding environmental impacts.
-Now things are looking much murkier than before.
+With more and more electrified vehicles hitting the market every day, it can be challenging to parse the differences.
+When you think of electrified vehicles, you might think of the Toyota Prius or maybe the Tesla Model X. One is a hybrid, the other fully electric.
+Simple enough.
+But then you have your plug-in hybrids, mild hybrids, charging infrastructure and range anxiety, and conversation surrounding environmental impacts.
+All this can have the average car buyer tossing up their hands.

-What are the different types of hybrids?
+Below, we’ll de-mystify electrified vehicles and answer questions like: What are the different types of hybrids?
 Are fully electric vehicles more efficient than hybrids, or less?
-What’s the cost of ownership for electrified vehicles compared to ICE (internal combustion engines) vehicles?
-We answer these questions and more below.
+What’s the cost of ownership for electrified vehicles compared to ICE (internal combustion engine) vehicles?

-First off, what exactly are hybrids and how do they work?
-Hybrids combine a traditional ICE system with an electric motor and a battery pack to power a vehicle and use regenerative braking (collecting kinetic energy from brake friction that would otherwise be lost as heat) to charge their batteries.
-They spend at least some of their time pulling power from just the battery, but when and how much depends on the kind of hybrid.
+First, what exactly are hybrids and how do they work?
+Hybrids combine a traditional ICE system with one or more electric motors and a battery pack to power a vehicle.
+Many electrified vehicles, including hybrids, use regenerative braking (collecting kinetic energy from brake friction that would otherwise be lost as heat) to charge their batteries.
+Hybrids spend at least some of their time pulling power from just the battery, but when and how much depends on the kind of hybrid.

-There are two different varieties of hybrids, mild and full hybrids, and they differ in their ratio of ICE to electric power.
-The biggest difference is that full hybrids make much more use of their electric motors, actually using them to propel the vehicle, sometimes dropping into full electric mode.
-Mild hybrids, on the other hand, don’t use their electric motors to exclusively propel the vehicle and don’t have a full electric mode.
-While mild hybrids do offer fuel savings and lower emissions compared to ICEs, they don’t come close to the numbers you get from full hybrids.
+There are two different varieties of traditional hybrids, mild and full hybrids, and they differ in their ratio of ICE to electric power.
+The biggest difference between them is full hybrids make greater use of their electric motors, actually using them to propel the vehicle, sometimes dropping into full electric mode.
+Mild hybrids don’t use their electric motors to exclusively propel the vehicle and don’t have a full electric mode.
+While mild hybrids do offer fuel savings and lower emissions compared to ICEs, they don’t come close to the efficiency numbers you get from full hybrids.

 Both forms of hybrids offer greater range, fuel economy, and lower emissions when compared to ICE vehicles.

 Like full hybrids, plug-in hybrids also combine an ICE and one or more electric motors.
 There are two key differences between plug-in hybrids and basic hybrids.
-First, plug-in hybrids, well, plug in to charge their batteries.
-Second, rather than simply assisting the ICE, plug-in hybrids can run on electric only power for a limited range (typically 20-40 miles).
-That means plug-in hybrids are often running exclusively on electric power, since many people don’t drive more than 30 miles in a single day.
+First, plug-in hybrids literally plug into a power source to charge their batteries.
+Second, rather than simply assisting the ICE, plug-in hybrids can run on electric only power for a limited range (typically 20 to 40 miles).
+That means plug-in hybrids are often running exclusively on electric power for the average daily commute.

-Full electric vehicles operate solely on power from their battery packs to run one or more electric motors.
+Full electric vehicles operate on power from their battery packs to run one or more electric motors.
 Examples include all Tesla models, the Nissan Leaf, and the Porsche Taycan.
-These vehicles charge either at proprietary charging stations (like Volkswagen’s Electrify America stations or Tesla’s Supercharger network) or at built-in home charging units.
+These vehicles charge either at public charging stations (Tesla’s Supercharger network) or with home charging units.

-EVs range widely in their appearance and performance.
+EVs vary widely in their appearance and performance.
 The Chevrolet Bolt and Nissan Leaf are full electric vehicles designed to be economical, emissions-free, and supremely practical.
 They follow in the footsteps of their hybrid predecessor, the Toyota Prius.
-But as Elon Musk demonstrated over a decade ago with the Tesla Roadster, electric cars don’t have to be boring people movers, rather, they can be just as exciting to drive as anything burning gas.
+But as Tesla has demonstrated, electric cars don’t have to be boring people movers, rather, they can be just as exciting to drive as anything burning gas.

 Indeed, one of greatest attractions of modern EVs are how fast they are.
 And they are fast, like crazy, fighter jet off the line fast.
 Their electric motors provide instant torque, which is why so many supercars, including the Porsche 918 Spyder and the new Koenigsegg Gemera are hybrids.
-And the quickest car in the world?
-That title will soon be held by the upcoming Aspark Owl, a fully electric hypercar, which the builders claim will launch you 0-60mph in just 1.69 seconds (no, that’s not a typo).
+And the quickest production car in the world?
+Currently, the Tesla Model S Plaid with a zero to sixty mph time of 2.0 seconds.

-On average, driving EVs cost around 50% less to drive per mile, but that number varies widely depending on what part of the country you live in.
-Even at half the cost per-mile and tax incentives, it can be difficult for most current EVs and hybrids to fully make up for the initial price bump.
+On average, driving EVs cost around 50 percent less to drive per mile, but that number varies widely depending on what part of the country you live in.
+Even at half the cost per-mile and tax incentives, it can be difficult for more expensive EVs and hybrids to make up for the initial price premium.

 We all know that ICE engines, with their hundreds of moving parts are complex machines.
 EVs, by comparison, are much simpler mechanically and have fewer moving parts.
 Hybrids, because they combine both technologies, are more complex than either.